 Be confident in your value.
 Remember, the company is getting you and your wonderful skills.
 They’ve invested a lot in this process and they do not want to start over unless they have to.
 Remind them of the problems you will solve!

 Smile.
-You have to be positive and like-able.
+You have to be positive and likable.
 It also reflects how you handle stress on the job!

 Get it in writing.
 When all is said and done, be sure you get the agreed terms in writing BEFORE you start!

-You can see more on negotiating your salary in this slide presentation.
+You can see more tips negotiating your offer here